FSD Africa announces the completion of its £15.3 million ($20.3 million) investment in the African Local Currency Bond Fund (“ALCBF”).

 This additional funding has enabled the fund to establish a permanent presence in West Africa, where it has now opened an office in Lagos, Nigeria.

-As such, with invested capital of $40 million and a total fund size of over $100 million, ALCBF is strongly positioned to fulfil its objective of developing capital markets across Africa, by helping companies issue bonds in local currencies and by building technical capacity in the markets where those bonds are being issued.
+As such, with invested capital of $40 million and a total fund size of over $100 million, ALCBF is strongly positioned to fulfill its objective of developing capital markets across Africa, by helping companies issue bonds in local currencies and by building technical capacity in the markets where those bonds are being issued.